Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Objects

 Objects are all the other entities except characters on the map.
 They have an extra `attribute_manager` to control their behavior.
 For example, `temperature` shows how hot this object is, `is_burnable` indicates whether the entity can be burned.
 This `attribute_manager` serves similar purpose as `status_manager`, what makes them different is attributes in `attribute_manager` are only limited to objects.
-If for example, characters need `temperature` in the future, it needs to be moved to `status_manager`.
+If for example, characters need `temperature` in the future, the `temperature` attribute needs to be moved to `status_manager`.
 I personally think this is a design flaw and again it should be solved by ECS.

 ### Level

 Every levels and level editor is stored in this module.
 Each level is composed by three elements: terrains, objects and player initial position.
 Terrains and objects are array of strings.
 Each string is a key that maps to its correspond entity for example 'T' maps to tree.
 The full documentation of this key/entity map is documented in `ruzzle/src/game/level/level_manager.rs`.
 Player initial position is a row/column tuple.
 One extra note, the spawn point object is automatically added to player's initial position.

+If you are wondering why spawn point is needed, The answer is to prevent user move objects to the player's respawn point. since when player dies, he will be respawned at spawn point and having an object there doesn't make any sense.

 ### World